eegli/tinyparse/readme.md

           // The error message for when validation fails
           errorMessage: (v) => `${v} is not a valid date`, },
-        // Do not try to parse the value for "birthday" to an integer.
-By
-        // default, numeric strings are parsed to integers
-        skipParseInt: true,
       },
       hasGithubProfile: {
         description: 'Indicate whether you have a Github profile',